 - In a medium saucepan combine stout and vegetable oil and bring to a boil.
 Reduce to a simmer and whisk in cocoa powder until smooth.
 Remove from heat and set aside.

 - In a medium mixing bowl sift together flour, sugar baking soda, baking powder and salt.
 Set aside.

 - In a large mixing bowl whisk together flax and water and set aside for 5 mins.

-- Add yogurt and whisk until smooth, slowly adding in beer mixture.
+- Add yogurt and whisk until smooth, slowly adding in the beer mixture.

 - Fold the flour into the batter until combined.

-- Pour batter into liners , filling them ¾ of the way.
+- Pour batter into liners, filling them ¾ of the way.
 Baking for 20- 22 minutes or until a toothpick comes out clean when inserted.
-Transfer to cooking racks and allow to cool for 30 mins or until cooled completely.
+Transfer to cooling racks and allow to cool for 30 mins or until cooled completely.